-The Company and subsidiaries applied for the first time International Financial Reporting Standards, amended which are recognized by Financial Supervisory Commission ("FSC") and become effective for annual periods beginning on or after January 1, 2021.
-The abovementioned amendments were resulted from "Interest Rate Benchmark Reform - Phase 2".To reflect on the adoption of the amendment, the Company and the subsidiaries decided not to restate the previous statements.
-The explanations about interest rate benchmark reform are as below:
+The Company and subsidiaries applied for the first time International Financial Reporting Standards, International Accounting Standards, and Interpretations issued, revised or amended which are recognized by Financial Supervisory Commission ("FSC") and become effective for annual periods beginning on or after 1 January 2022.
+The adoption of these new standards and amendments had no material impact on the Group.